0 of 34 Questions completed

 Which of the following has the longest half-life?

-A patient 37-year-old man with a past medical history of depression, hypothyroidism, fibromyalgia, and nephrolithiasis is transferred to the clinic with a well-documented history of migraine headaches.
+A 37-year-old man with a past medical history of depression, hypothyroidism, fibromyalgia, and nephrolithiasis presents with a well-documented history of migraine headaches.
 In the past, his headache frequency was less than 5 days a month but they are now occurring at least three times a week.
-Your suspicion for secondary causes of headache is low and you are considering starting a prophylactic migraine treatment.
+Your suspicion of secondary causes of headache is low and you are considering starting a prophylactic migraine treatment.
 Which of the following medications should be avoided?

-A 65-year-old woman with a past medical history of hypertension, hyperlipidemia and migraine headaches, previously well controlled on propranolol, who presents to the clinic with new headache characteristics.
-The patient states that recently headache as well as scalp tenderness.
-On further history gathering, she endorses a jaw soreness after eating.
+A 65-year-old woman with a past medical history of hypertension, hyperlipidemia, and migraine headaches previously well-controlled on propranolol, presents to the clinic with new headache characteristics.
+The patient states that she recently has a new scalp tenderness.
+On further history, she endorses jaw soreness after eating.
 What is the most appropriate initial diagnostic test?

-A 30-year-old woman presents to the clinic with severe headaches requesting treatment because “she can’t live with this pain”.
-Episodes are left-sided, occur multiple times a day and last about 20 minutes.
-During episodes she will also have eye tearing and rhinorrhea.
+A 30-year-old woman presents to the clinic with severe headaches requesting treatment because she “can’t live with this pain”.
+Episodes are left-sided, occur multiple times a day, and last about 20 minutes each.
+During episodes, she will also have eye tearing and rhinorrhea.
 What is the correct diagnosis?

-A 30-year-old woman presents to the clinic with severe headaches requesting treatment because “she can’t live with this pain”.
-Episodes are left-sided, occur multiple times a day and last about 20 minutes.
-During episodes she will also have eye tearing and rhinorrhea.
+A 30-year-old woman presents to the clinic with severe headaches requesting treatment because she “can’t live with this pain”.
+Episodes are left-sided, occur multiple times a day, and last about 20 minutes each.
+During episodes, she will also have eye tearing and rhinorrhea.
 What is the appropriate therapy?